projekt-opal/opaldata/README.md

       Testing value: `-Xms2g -Xmx2g`
 - Run `sudo docker-compose up --build -d`
 - After the visible execution stopped, *opaldata_elasticsearch-initialization* will run for around 20 seconds.
 Its status will change from *Up* to *Exited*.
 You can check it by `sudo docker ps -a`.
-- To import the final OPAL data, run `sudo docker exec --interactive --tty fuseki_opal-fuseki_1 /jena-fuseki/import.sh`.
-It takes around 25 minutes.
-Afterwards go to http://localhost:3030/manage.html, use the link 'add new dataset' and choose 'Persistent – dataset will persist across Fuseki restarts'.
-Create two databases: opal-2020-10 and opal-2020-06.

 ## Access